 Navy beans are even healthier when you cook or prepare the dried beans at home because canned beans contain a high amount of sodium that home-cooked navy beans lack.

 Healthy adults should consume no more than 2,300 milligrams of sodium per day, according to the American Heart Association.
 Reduce sodium content in canned beans by rinsing them before cooking, as recommended by North Dakota State University.

 Step 1: Rinse Dry Navy Beans

-Place 1 pound of navy beans in a colander and rinse under cold running water, discarding any debris, stones and discolored or broken beans.
+Place 1 pound of navy beans in a colander; discard any debris, stones and discolored or broken beans,; and rinse under cold running water.

 Place the beans in the stockpot and cover with 5 cups of cold water.
 Put the pot's lid in place and allow the beans to soak 12 hours or overnight.

 Drain the beans.
 Return them to the pot and add 4 quarts of cold water.
 Add 2 1/2 teaspoons of salt.

 Bring the water to a boil.
 Skim off any dark-colored scum or foam that accumulates on the top of the water with a large spoon.
 Cover the pot loosely with the lid and turn the heat to low so that the beans are at a gentle simmer.

 Cook until the beans are tender, from one to two hours.
 Stir occasionally during the cooking time to prevent the beans from sticking to the pot's bottom.